 His voice will be utilised in the opening ceremony’s combination of imagery and audio-visuals.
 In addition, Steven will be on call for the duration of the Paralympics as new content is developed, excited for his voice to be broadcast to millions.

-Beginning simply as a start-up bedroom business, our expertise and services over the two subsequent decades steadily branched beyond advising on the physical structure of facilities, to now include the installation of aids and original products designed for the physical and social benefit of disabled persons everywhere.
+Beginning simply as a start-up bedroom business, our expertise and services over the two subsequent decades steadily branched beyond advising on the physical structure of facilities, to now include the installation of aids and original products designed for the physical and social benefit of people with disabilities everywhere.
 We have our own line of evacuation chairs designed specifically with disabled evacuees in mind, collaborated with RightHear to deliver a sophisticated orientation solution, and provided high-quality hearing loops to businesses across the U.S and beyond.
 But as our services expanded, so too has our team, and this has played possibly the greatest part in our success since 86% of us have a physical or neurological disability.

 If you are considering an audit of your building/facility, click the button below to view more information about our Access Consultancy and Appraisals.
 We’re here to help, because for us, access is personal.

 Watch the Paralympics opening ceremony video “WeThe15”, which features Steven’s voice, below.